angelorpa/calculator/README.md

 # Calculator

-a basic calculator that do the four basic arithmetic operations:
+This project is oriented to explain the software architectural pattern: Model View Controller and consist in a simple calculator that do the four basic arithmetic operations:

 - Addition (Finding the Sum; '+')
 - Subtraction (Finding the difference; '-')
 - Multiplication (Finding the product; '×')
 - Division (Finding the quotient; '÷')

 # Poject folder structure